 Aang is the leader of a Hidden Elf Village of surviving Air Nomads.
 He deserts them pretty early in the story, and never returns; in the sequel, he lives with Toph in "Bong" Sing Se.

-Toph is a high-ranking Earth noblewoman... which apparently means that she's Katara's head housekeeper at a splendid estate in the countryside.
+Toph is the head of the Beifong Family and supposedly runs a quarter of the Earth Kingdom, which apparently means that she's Katara's head housekeeper at a splendid estate in the countryside.

 Iroh apparently does nothing but get wasted once with the kids, drink tea, and play Pai Sho.
 And it's not an act of Obfuscating Stupidity, either, like it was in the show.
 Though that's exactly what he planned to do at the end of the series.

 Azula, at least, has the excuse that she's been stripped of her title, cast out of her country, and is now suffering from Easy Amnesia on top of that.
 It still doesn't make it less painful to watch her giggle like a helpless teenager.